NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 The reason is when I1 is in stage C, I2 is in stage B and I3 is in stage A so that there are three different stages of one instruction are performed per 100 + 20 picoseconds.
 According to the equation of throughput in page 426, the result is 8.13 GIPS.

+Note that the denominator is the time of each stage(100+20), but not the total delay(360).

 ##### 4.4.3 Limitations of Pipelining